ks-studio/wp-starter-vueify/README.md

 3. Download the package and copy to this directory
 4. Change package.json informations(name,themes_infos,etc...) !!! important: Files headers and theme declarations will use informations you provided.
 4. Run npm install
-5. Run gulp wp to create Wordpress needed files
+5. Run `gulp wp` to create Wordpress needed files
-6. Run gulp to create needed assets files
+6. Run `gulp` to create needed assets files

 ## Usage

 Run `gulp` to build css and js files

+Run `gulp watch` to watch files changes and autorun actions needed

 Run `gulp build` to build and clean final theme.
 It will output generated theme to /dist folder, and create a zip file.